We are a Bristol-based charity which is passionate about trees and woodlands and the difference they make to peoples’ lives.

 We are an independent charity, funded through sponsorship, membership of the Friend’s Scheme, grants, fees and donations.
 The Forest of Avon Trust is a company limited by guarantee, company number: 6252763, charity number: 1122314.

-A Chartered Landscape Architect and Planner, Jon has worked in community forestry for over 25 years.
+A Chartered Landscape Architect and Planner, Jon Clark has worked at a senior level in community forestry for 25 years.
+Jon manages the charity and provides a range of consultancy services.

 Find out about Forest School training and the extended team.

-Keith Betton (Chairman), Keith Bonham MBE DL, Nigel Howe, Rt.
+Keith Betton (Chairman), Chris Bloor (Access Director); Keith Bonham MBE DL, Nigel Howe, Rt.
 Hon.
-The Earl of Ducie, Professor William Scott FRSA, Dr John Vanderplank, Peter Wise FRGS FCIM.
+The Earl of Ducie, Professor William Scott FRSA, Dr John Vanderplank, Peter Wise FRGS FCIM, (PR Director).

 Trees are a fundamental part of our daily lives and positively contribute to where we choose to be and how we feel.
 They are often taken for granted, but their absence or loss is strongly felt.